Linking Dispersive-Medium Uncertainty to Clutter Analysis in Single-Snapshot FDA-MIMO-GPR: FDA-MIMO GPR Signal Model

 \subsection{Characterization of Complex Media}

-As discussed in Section \ref{sec:intro}, GPR operates in subsurface media exhibiting conductive loss, dispersion, and spatial inhomogeneity.
-Within the single-snapshot space–frequency framework considered here, the resulting frequency-dependent propagation effects directly enter the observation model through the complex permittivity.
+As noted in Section~\ref{sec:intro}, GPR operates in subsurface media that exhibit conductive loss, dispersion, and spatial inhomogeneity.
+In the present single-snapshot space--frequency framework, these effects enter the observation model primarily through the complex permittivity and the associated complex wavenumber.

-Medium dispersion is commonly described by relaxation-based complex-permittivity models, including single- and multi-pole Debye models, Cole–Cole models, and continuous relaxation-spectrum models.
-In this paper, a continuous relaxation-spectrum representation is adopted.
-Let $\tau$ denote the relaxation time constant, and introduce the logarithmic variable $u=\log\tau$.
-Then, the complex permittivity is written as
+A continuous relaxation-spectrum representation is adopted as the primary medium model.
+Let $\tau$ denote the relaxation time constant, and define the logarithmic relaxation-time variable as